 10 parking ticket tips that will save you shekels, peso’s, krone’s, and dollars!

-Tips are bite sized bits of information that are easily digestible and save you money beating NYC parking tickets.
-Here’s Larry’s Top 10 digestible tips…
+Tips are bite-sized bits of information that are easily digestible and save you money beating NYC parking tickets.
+Here are Larry’s Top 10 parking ticket tips;

 - You are not permitted to sit in your car waiting for a soon-to-be passenger to finish an errand in the store, even if you keep your motor running, in a no parking or no standing zone